yuno-payments/yuno-docs/docs/Security and Compliance/card-verification.md

 }
 ```

-> 📘 Verification Feature Availability
+> 📘 Verification feature availability
 >
-> The verify feature at the enrollment is only available for PCI-compliant merchants when using the Direct integration.
+> The card verification feature during enrollment is available only for PCI-compliant merchants using the Direct integration.

-### Verify the card at the payment
+### Verify the card during payment

+You can verify a card as part of a payment operation.
+This method allows you to confirm the validity of a card without charging your customer.

-If you want to verify the card using a payment operation, you need to fulfill two requirements:
+To verify a card using a payment operation, make sure to:

 * Inform `amount.value=0`.
-* Add `verify = true` inside of the `payment_method.detail.card.` object.
+* Include `verify: true` inside the `payment_method.detail.card` object.

-Following the above instructions, the resulting operation won't result in any charges for your client.
+By following these steps, the verification process will not result in any charges to your customer.

 #### SDK integration

-The code block below presents an example of card verification using the payment operation for an SDK integration.
+The example below shows how to verify a card using the payment operation with the SDK integration.

 ```json Request
 {